All videos

 En

 INKISH hosted for the first time ever our NON-EVENT.
 The Non-event is celebrating the people that have been in front of the camera, or been supporting INKISH during the past years.
 This is a new recurring event, and the idea is to give space for the people we have featured to connect in a new way.
 We invited 150 people, and 32 decided to join us.
 Our guests came from Japan, Canada, USA, UK, Belgium, Sweden, and Denmark - and we are confident that next year, even more, will come.
-We asked most of our participants to talk LIVE during the dinner - and here is Mark Hinder from the UK.
-Mark Hinder has worked with digital inkjet for many years is a very experienced person.
-He is maybe most known for his work at Konica-Minolta where he was deeply involved with the KM-1 but has recently moved to Ricoh-Europe where he continues to work with inkjet.
+We asked most of our participants to talk LIVE during the dinner - and here is Maya Staels from Belgium.
+Maya Staels has worked with PR for many years, and both with established PR-companies, leading to developing her own PR-company.
+Among the customers from the printing industry, you find Kornit, Memjet, and CHILI publish.
 Enjoy!

 En